Dirty Hotel Rooms vs. Traveler Loyalty

 Maintaining customer loyalty is key in the hospitality industry, as acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.
-Traveler loyalty is impacted by the perceived and actual cleanliness of hotel rooms, as travelers note room quality as the number one reason for selecting a hotel.
-Missing the mark on dirty hotel rooms has a lasting impact on the overall guest experience.
+Traveler loyalty is impacted by the perceived and actual cleanliness of hotel rooms now more than ever, with travelers noting enhanced cleaning and hygiene practices as a top consideration when booking a hotel, outranked only by price.

-Why Should Hotels Care About Bacteria in Guest Rooms?
+Why Should Hotels Care About Bacteria and Odors in Guest Rooms?

 The hospitality industry is already responding to this growing concern by implementing antimicrobial technologies in products for a cleaner hotel experience.
-TV remote controls by Amertac (Zenith), phones, bedding and even wallpaper sold into the industry can be found with built-in protection against the growth of bacteria, mold and mildew.
+TV remote controls by AmerTac (Zenith), bedding by Manchester Mills, guest room and bathroom accessories and even wallpaper sold into the industry can be found with built-in protection against degrading microbial growth.

 Contact us today to learn more about establishing a trademark of cleanliness in the hospitality industry.